shah-zeb-naveed/data-structures-and-algorithms/README.md

 - Based on use-case, can return a tuple of elements e.g. [bool, info1, info2, etc.]
 - Different ways to design desicision tree.
   - yes/no, etc.
-  - Move pointers forward differently in differnt branches (e.g. i could stay same but j moves)
+  - Move pointers forward differently in differnt branches (e.g. i could stay same but j moves) - Think iteratively as well
   - Loop over possibilities (this should last resort as it leads to O(n) branches
-- Can fast forward pointer i to skip duplicates instead of just i + 1 with an interval while loop.
+- Can fast forward pointer i to skip duplicates instead of just i + 1.
 - After decision tree, take a close look to parameters of recursive call to see if memoization can be used.
 Then see if bottom up can be convereted to dp (dp notes below).
--

 ### DFS Uses
-- DFS if answer lies quite far away or if backtracking is needed or if entire graph has to be traversed (doesn't matter in this case).
+- DFS if answer lies quite far away or if backtracking is needed
+  - if entire graph has to be traversed (doesn't matter in this case).
 - Cycle detection in a graph
 - Solving a maze because in DFS you explore every possible path before backtracking.
 - Checking if a graph is bipartite or not